 Parks and shore here offer a unique opportunity to enjoy outdoor activities like camping, golfing, and hiking, as well as to spend a day at the beach at Alki Beach Park.
 Besides, some of the top-rated Seattle public schools are located nearby, adding to the family-friendly vibe.

 Spot with Plenty of Education Options

-When you live in a city that is ranked among the most literate ones in the country, you can expect that educational institutions stick to the highest standards.
+When you are relocating to a big city that is ranked among the most literate ones in the country, you can expect that educational institutions stick to the highest standards.
 Having a quality education is something you think about when relocating.
 If you want to give your kids the opportunity to attend school in a good district, pick West as your next home.
 The location has many elementary and high schools, but also a college.

 At South Seattle College, you can receive an outstanding education in the fields of art, biology, business, and many others.
 Enrolling your kids in some of the elementary or high schools will give them a chance to gain some exceptional education.

 This historically Scandinavian location that evolved into one of the trendiest Seattle neighborhoods will inspire you to stroll around and window shop whenever you can.
 If you are relocating from a coastal city like San Francisco, you will find a similar outdoors vibe here, but with more affordable houses.